vuejs/docs/src/guide/migration/custom-directives.md

 </template>
 ```

-As wonderfully flexible as this is, we can potentially encounter a problem with a custom directive that could potentially have multiple root nodes.
+As wonderfully flexible as this is, we can potentially encounter a problem with a custom directive that could have multiple root nodes.

 As a result, custom directives are now included as part of a virtual DOM node’s data.
 When a custom directive is used on a component, hooks are passed down to the component as extraneous props and end up in `this.$attrs`.